xhnatiuk/cpsc330/notes.md

 Decision boundaries:

 should review learning objective to determine what I am supposed to understand after each lecture.

-# Thursday September 16th 2021
+# Tuesday September 21st 2021

+if complexity grows with more training data the model is non-parametric